-Some Medigap policies also offer coverage for services that Original Medicare doesn't cover, like medical care when you travel outside the U.S. Generally, Medigap doesn't cover long-term care (like care in a nursing home), vision or dental services, hearing aids, eyeglasses, or private-duty nursing.
+Some Medigap policies also cover services that Original Medicare doesn't cover, like medical care when you travel outside the U.S. Generally, Medigap doesn't cover long-term care (like care in a nursing home), vision or dental services, hearing aids, eyeglasses, or private-duty nursing.

-Medigap plans are standardized
+Medigap policies are standardized

 Medigap must follow federal and state laws designed to protect you, and they must be clearly identified as "Medicare Supplement Insurance."
-Insurance companies can sell you only a "standardized" plan, identified in most states as plans A-D, F, G, and K-N. All plans offer the same basic benefits, no matter where you live or which insurance company you buy the policy from.
+Insurance companies can sell you only "standardized" plans, which are named in most states by letters A-D, F, G, and K-N. All plans with the same letter offer the same basic benefits, no matter where you live or which insurance company you buy the policy from.
 Some offer additional benefits.
-Compare the benefits of each lettered plan to help you find one that meets your needs.
-In Massachusetts, Minnesota, and Wisconsin, Medigap plans are standardized in a different way.
-For more information or to find Medigap policies in your area, visit
+Compare the benefits of each lettered plan to find one that meets your needs.
+In Massachusetts, Minnesota, and Wisconsin, Medigap policies are standardized in a different way.
+Get information and find Medigap policies in your area:

-Medicare.gov/medigap-supplemental-insurance-plans.
+Q Medicare.gov/medigap-supplemental-insurance-plans